-A New Way to Calculate Costs of Infectious Diseases
+A New Way to Calculate Costs of Infectious Diseases (We are currently working to update the numbers)

 The UPMC Center for Health Security developed the Infectious Disease Cost Calculator (IDCC) to provide new national and global estimates of the economic burden of infectious diseases.
 Cost data provided by the IDCC can inform decisions about investments in preventing and controlling infectious diseases at the national and global levels.
 The IDCC is being launched with data for dengue and cholera, and other diseases will be added in the future.